Bekiboo/J-Connault_Resume/docs/index.md

 `November 2023 - Januay 2024`
 **DigitalAdventures.io**, Andorra

-Developing a web application for psychologist to help them manage their patients, their agenda and their payments.
-I am in charge of patients management and note taking.
+- Developing a web application for psychologist to help  manage patients, agenda, and payments
+- In charge of patients management and note-taking

 Sveltekit - Tailwind - Supabase - Typescript